Updated: Sep 15, 2022

 There are about 350 different species of thyme that come in many scents and flavors.
-Its aromatic aroma makes it an ideal herb for seasoning a variety of tasty dishes.
-It’s also got lots of vitamins, minerals, and nutrients!
+Its aromatic aroma makes it an ideal herb for seasoning tasty dishes.
+It's culinary uses are endless!
+Plus, it offers lots of vitamins, minerals, and nutrients!

-To help ensure your Thyme thrives, we’ve put together this how-to video and transcript covering topics like:
+To help ensure your growing Thyme thrives, I’ve put together this how-to video and transcript that walks you through everything you need to know about growing thyme.

 Glossary of thyme terms